Contentious Probate

 What steps do I take if I believe a Will is invalid?

-Taking prompt action is imperative as there can be a danger the Estate will be distributed promptly and this makes it harder to claw back the assets from the beneficiaries.
+Taking swift action is imperative as there can be a danger the Estate will be distributed promptly and this makes it harder to claw back the assets from the beneficiaries.

 It is far better to preserve the position and this can be done by filing a Caveat.
 This is a notice filed at Probate Registry preventing the Grant of Probate from being issued, which in turn prevents the Executor or Administrator distributing the Estate.
 What follows this process is quite complicated but it initially buys the Caveator some time to make further investigations and representations as to their position.